sigasi/sigasi_insights/content/tech/preview.md

 * When a multi-line region is selected and `"` is pressed, the selected region will be transformed into a multi-line string
 * Improved auto deindentation
 * Made sure that generated files do not contain characters that are illegal for the given filesystem or OS
+* Exporting documentation for design units that have multiple state machines will now export all the state machines instead of only the first
+  {{< figure src="/img/releasenotes/4.13/MultipleFsm.png" title="Multiple state machines in a design unit" width="250">}}
+* Added support for network devices that contain an `@` symbol
+* The dependencies diagram is now included in [Documentation Generation]({{< ref "manual/documentation.md" >}})
+  {{< figure src="/img/releasenotes/4.13/ProjectFilesOverviewDocgen.png" title="Project files overview in generated documentation" width="800">}}
+* Added the possiblity to create memory and performance snapshots which can be analysed by Sigasi to debug users' troubling experiences
 * **[VHDL]** Added folding for record types, generics and ports
   {{< figure src="/img/releasenotes/4.13/RecordFolding.png" title="Folding of record types" width="500">}}
   {{< figure src="/img/releasenotes/4.13/GenericPortFolding.png" title="Folding of generics and ports" width="500">}}
 * **[VHDL]** Added formatting for signature filter path element
 * **[VHDL]** Added package bodies to the [Dependencies View]({{< ref "manual/views.md#dependencies-view" >}})
+* **[VHDL]** Improved formatting for assertion statements
 * **[Verilog]** Added support for `.vp` and `.svp` extensions
 * **[Verilog]** Improved when the `Open Class Hierarchy` context menu is available
 * **[Verilog]** Added the keybind (F4) for `Open Class Hierarchy` in the context menu